-The FIDH congress shall meet at least every three years at a place decided by the international bureau.
+The FIDH congress shall meet at least every three years, with the possibility to extend this period by three months if circumstances so require, at a place decided by the international bureau.

 An extraordinary meeting of the congress will be convened at the request of an absolute majority of the international bureau members or the Affiliate members.